ether/etherpad-lite/README.md

 There is also a [jQuery plugin](https://github.com/johnyma22/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website

 **Online demo**<br>
-Visit <http://beta.etherpad.org> to test it live. <br>You can find the same instance behind a nginx, with ssl and in a subpath here -> [https://pad.pitapoison.de/pad/](https://pad.pitapoison.de/pad/)
+Visit <http://beta.etherpad.org> to test it live

 Here is the **[FAQ](https://github.com/Pita/etherpad-lite/wiki/FAQ)**